michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 I think this is the focal point of this blog and a stark example of the power of this flavor of TDD.
 We reached the point when we are able to extract the logic piece by piece, maintaining the small Red Green Refactor steps.
 The refactoring is not only possible, but it is almost enforced as it is the only reasonable way to progress.
 On top of that, we refactor the code that already works, so all our efforts won't be wasted.
 The refactoring step has been postponed just enough to make an informed decision on what kind of refactoring makes sense and supports the final solution.
-If you compare it to the Mockists TDD refactoring, that is done way before we have a working solution, and with bottom-up Classicist TDD where we are not sure if all the classes we create will be useful at all, you can clearly see the benefits.
+If you compare it to the Mockists TDD refactoring, that is done way before we have a working solution, and with middle out/bottom up Classical TDD where we are not sure if all the classes we create will be useful at all, you can clearly see the benefits.

 ## Minimal Viable Product